Sleep. What a beautiful thing…

 Our first golden recommendation is that until they’re feeling more confident and settled in your home, you have them sleep next to your bed either in a crate, or in a soft bed on the floor.
 If you’re keen, you can have them in your bed, we won’t tell, just watch out they don’t pee on the bed during the night!

 Second, is to establish a routine during the day.
 This is key for making sure your puppy gets nice and tired for bed – so they can sleep as many hours in a row as possible.
-You can read more on how to make and follow the best puppy routine here.
+You can read more about what a puppy’s daily schedule might look like with our article.

-- Wake up to take them to the toilet every 3 – 4 hours at first.
+Wake up to take them to the toilet every 3 – 4 hours at first.
 Yep, that means at unruly hours.
+The puppy night time routine can be a bit challenging at the beginning.

 Should I wake my puppy up to pee at night?